 - Wetsuits or drysuits are recommended to provide flotation and warmth.

-- Thoroughly check out new places if you’re going somewhere unfamiliar.
-Also, ask a local person if it’s safe to enter the water there.
+- Thoroughly check out new places if you’re going somewhere unfamiliar and ask a local person if it’s safe to enter the water there.

 - Follow the information on any signs and posters near the waterway.